-Over the last month I've been wrapping my head around Angular JS.
-I ended up exploring Dependency Injection, and thought I'd share my experiments.
+Over the last month I’ve been wrapping my head around Angular JS.
+I ended up exploring Dependency Injection in depth, and I’d like to share my experiments.

 console is passed in, instead of being referenced off the global object.
 The advantages are: